 I don’t believe it for a second.
 And neither should you.

 For a complete list of Ideas Roadshow videos featuring Freeman Dyson, click here.
-The eBook called Pushing the Boundaries containing the unabridged Ideas Roadshow conversation with Freeman Dyson and a range of additional resources is available on Amazon while the podcast of the one-hour conversation will be available on iTunes later this week.
+The eBook called Pushing the Boundaries containing the unabridged Ideas Roadshow conversation with Freeman Dyson and a range of additional resources is available on Amazon.